 We are a bike shop + coffee shop in the Arts District of Los Angeles with a mission to connect community and inspire an everyday lifestyle lived by bicycle.
 We have a full coffee shop, proudly serving Olympia Coffee, August Uncommon Tea, and Superba Food & Bread, which you can read more about here.
-In our bike shop you'll find a thoughtful line-up of steel framed, vintage-inspired bicycles (read: comfortable, beautiful, and easy to accessorize and customize) by Handsome, Heritage, Surly, Rivendell, and Tern, which you can read more about here.
+In our bike shop you'll find a thoughtful line-up of steel framed, vintage-inspired bicycles (read: comfortable, beautiful, and easy to accessorize and customize) by Handsome, Surly and Rivendell which you can read more about here.
 Additionally, our shop features a curated collection of accessories designed to support all of your adventures.
 Not sure what that means?
 Just head over to our shop.
 It'll make a lot of more sense.
 But that's not all.
 Oh no.

 The Wheelhouse is a place for adventures.
 Those who hear the call of the wild and those who live their life in the middle of everything.
 Those who travel and wander and explore, who peer down tucked away alleys in the hopes of stumbling upon something unexpected.
 Those who collect stories over snow globes, because they know a life of experience is a life well-lived.

 Maybe you ride bicycles but maybe you don't or maybe you don't yet.
 That's not really the point.
 It's about being a part of something.
 It's a collective celebration of the things we have in common and the things that are wholly our own.
 We believe bicycles are for everybody- they're universal like that.
 How you ride and where you ride- well, that is entirely up to you.

 Oh, we love this story.
 It's a classic.
 A tale as old as time.
 Really, stop us if you've heard this one before...